-Learning how to manage your money means gaining control of your life.
+Learning how to manage your money means gaining control of your life - and your debt.
 And being able to do the things you’ve always wanted to.

 This requires a plan, your active participation, and making changes in your day-to-day decisions, habits, and thinking.
 For many, this is a difficult process but I’m going to help you get there every step-of-the-way.

-You are not alone.
-Recent Manulife studies found:
+You're not alone.
+Recent Manulife Bank studies found that:

 - 60% of soon-to-be retired Canadian homeowners (10 to 15 years away) lack confidence they’ll have enough savings for retirement (2016)

-- 30% are very unhappy with how they’ve managed their debt and day-to-day finances (2013), while
+- 30% of people are very unhappy with how they’ve managed their debt and day-to-day finances (2013), while

-- 49% don’t think they’ll be able to retire debt-free
+- 49% of Canadians don’t think they’ll be able to retire debt-free

 All this could have been avoided with some financial education.
 However, the school system doesn’t teach it and many parents aren’t necessarily good at it.
 No surprise then that many people struggle with money throughout their lives, while others thrive.